Executive Leadership Team

 Community Engagement & Organizing

-Director of Community Engagement & Organizing
+Director of Community Engagement and Organizing

 Sanika Mahajan grew up primarily in the South Bay as the daughter of South Asian immigrants.
 Her commitment to centering social justice for marginalized groups is grounded in her experience as a survivor of sexual and gender-based violence, which led her to community organizing and restorative justice as a grounding framework.
 She holds a bachelor’s degree in Social Studies from Harvard College with a minor in Global Health and is also a certified Restorative Justice practitioner.